-Leica S Typ 006 versus Sony A7
+Leica S Typ 006 vs Sony A7

-The Leica S (Typ 006) and the Sony Alpha A7 are two digital cameras that were announced, respectively, in September 2012 and October 2013.
+The Leica S (Typ 006) and the Sony Alpha A7 are two digital cameras that were revealed to the public, respectively, in September 2012 and October 2013.
 The S Typ 006 is a DSLR, while the A7 is a mirrorless interchangeable lens camera.
 The cameras are based on a medium format (S Typ 006) and a full frame (A7) sensor.
-The Leica has a resolution of 37.5 megapixel, whereas the Sony provides 24 MP.
+The Leica has a resolution of 37.5 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is considerably smaller (38 percent) than the Leica S Typ 006.
 Moreover, the A7 is substantially lighter (62 percent) than the S Typ 006.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.